Internality of autonomous algebraic differential equations: Remarks on generalizations

 \section{Remarks on generalizations}

-There are two natural potential generalizations of our work: \begin{enumerate}[(a)] \item instead of considering systems of first order differential equation $\mathbb{A}^k$, work on an arbitrary algebraic variety, \item consider non-autonomous systems. \end{enumerate}
+There are two natural potential generalizations of our work: \begin{enumerate}[(a)] \item instead of considering rational vector fields on affine space, work with rational vector fields on an arbitrary algebraic variety, \item consider non-autonomous systems. \end{enumerate}

 The main obstacle to considering differential systems on arbitrary varieties is that we cannot guarantee that the binding group is linear.
 Looking at the proof of Lemma \ref{lem: lin-bind-group-im}, it should be possible to obtain similar results for equations on unirational algebraic varieties.